fuomI/portfolio-backend/README.md

 - **hotfix_1, 2, 3...**
-  - Changes that are not planned but must be done are handled in hot_fix branches.
+  - Changes that are not planned but must be done are handled in hotfix branches.
-  - Merging to development when hot_fix is done.
+  - Merging to development when hotfix is done.

 ## Requirements